LibreLearning/foss-intro/README.md

 >*Juan Ruiz, Archpriest of Hita.
 The Book of Good Love (14th century, original in Ancient Spanish)*

-This is a new, revised and updated version of Introduction to Free Software.
+This is a new, revised and updated edition of Introduction to Free Software.
+The contents of the previous editions are included, updated and completed with new materials.

 Still work in progress...

 ## Preface to the 2009 edition